CUC Affiliate Partnerships

 Safety Policies

-The initial agreement of partnership shall be for a two-year period; subsequent renewals shall be for a five-year period.
+The initial agreement of association shall be for a two-year period; subsequent renewals shall be for a five-year period.
 Either party may approach the other to request renewal or dissolution.
-This re-assessment process will be coordinated by the CUC’s Executive Director.
+This re-assessment process will be co-ordinated by the ED or Board liaison appointed for the group.

 For more information, please email executivedirector@cuc.ca.